photoprism/photoprism/CODE_OF_CONDUCT.md

 By using the software and services we provide, you agree to our [Terms of Service](https://photoprism.app/terms), including our [Privacy Policy](https://photoprism.app/privacy) and the following Code of Conduct.
 It explains the "dos and don’ts" when interacting with other community members.

-*Last Updated: April 25, 2022*
+*Last Updated: April 27, 2022*

 ## Rules

-Because we at [PhotoPrism UG](https://photoprism.app/contact) („PhotoPrism“) want our Code of Conduct to be easy to understand and implement, we have only three basic rules:
+Because we at [PhotoPrism UG](https://photoprism.app/contact) ("PhotoPrism", "we" or "us") want our Code of Conduct to be easy to understand and implement, we have only three basic rules:

 (1) Don't panic.